Why is this medication prescribed?

 - tell your doctor if you drink or have ever drunk large amounts of alcohol, if you have malabsorption syndrome (problems absorbing food), or are taking medication to treat seizures.
-Tell your doctor if you have or have ever had asthma, low levels of folic acid in the body, severe allergies, a glucose-6-phosphate dehydrogenase (G-6-PD) deficiency (an inherited blood disease), human immunodeficiency virus (HIV) infection, phenylketonuria (PKU, an inherited condition in which a special diet must be followed to prevent mental retardation), porphyria (an inherited blood disease that may cause skin or nervous system problems), or thyroid, liver, or kidney disease.
+Tell your doctor if you have or have ever had asthma, low levels of folic acid in the body, severe allergies, a glucose-6-phosphate dehydrogenase (G-6-PD) deficiency (an inherited blood disease), human immunodeficiency virus (HIV) infection, phenylketonuria (PKU, an inherited condition in which a special diet must be followed to prevent damage to your brain that can cause severe intellectual disability), porphyria (an inherited blood disease that may cause skin or nervous system problems), or thyroid, liver, or kidney disease.

 - tell your doctor if you are pregnant, plan to become pregnant, or are breastfeeding.
 If you become pregnant while using co-trimoxazole injection, call your doctor immediately.
 Co-trimoxazole can harm the fetus.

 - plan to avoid unnecessary or prolonged exposure to sunlight and to wear protective clothing, sunglasses, and sunscreen.
 Co-trimoxazole injection may make your skin sensitive to sunlight.

 Unless your doctor tells you otherwise, continue your normal diet.

 Drink plenty of fluids during your treatment with co-trimoxazole injection.